Toronto Transportation Commission

-Toronto Transportation Commission (TTC) was the public transit operator in Toronto, Ontario, Canada, beginning in 1921.
+The Toronto Transportation Commission (TTC) was the public transit operator in Toronto, Ontario, Canada, beginning in 1921.
 It operated buses, streetcars and the island ferries.
 The system was renamed the Toronto Transit Commission (TTC) in 1954.

 History

 Toronto's first public transportation company was the Williams Omnibus Bus Line and owned by undertaker Burt Williams.
 The franchise carried passengers in horse-drawn stagecoaches along Yonge Street between the St. Lawrence Market and the village of Yorkville for sixpence in 1849.
 The city granted the first franchise for a street railway in 1861 to Alexander Easton under the franchise of Toronto Street Railways (TSR) and Metropolitan Street Railway of Toronto (MSR) in 1885.
 In 1891, the franchise was passed onto William Mackenzie's Toronto Railway Company for 30 years.
 Outside of the city there were a number of other operators, including: